-Cloth pads look identical from across the room and feel completely different under your hand.
-The differences come from three things: the type of fabric, how tightly it's woven, and how the fabric is treated.
-Once you can recognize each of these, you can predict roughly what a new pad will feel like from photos and reviewer descriptions.
+Cloth pads can look identical and still feel totally different under your hand.
+The differences come down to three things: the fabric, how tightly it is woven, and any coating on top.
+Once you can spot those, you can roughly guess how a new pad will feel just from photos and reviews.

-When a reviewer describes a cloth pad, they're usually talking about four properties.
+When someone reviews a cloth pad, they are usually talking about these four traits.

 - Initial friction